 Any Product Categories that the Offeror does not submit a response for will not be considered for Award.

-The Manufacturer Suggested Retail Price (MSRP) must be a published figure with the Buyers Laboratory Inc. (BLI)

 All pricing for the Market Basket Product Categories must be FOB Destination, Freight Prepaid and Allowed.

 Pricing for the Non-Market Basket Product Categories must be expressed as a minimum discount percentage from MSRP.